nubenetes/awesome-kubernetes/docs/kubernetes.md

 * [containiq.com: Troubleshooting Kubernetes FailedAttachVolume and FailedMount](https://www.containiq.com/post/fixing-kubernetes-failedattachvolume-and-failedmount) When working with Persistent Volumes in Kubernetes, you might run into the FailedAttachVolume or FailedMount error.
 In this tutorial, we’ll show you how to troubleshoot these errors and find the root cause and fix them.
 * [==containiq.com: Kubernetes ImagePullBackOff: Troubleshooting With Examples==](https://www.containiq.com/post/kubernetes-imagepullbackoff) If you’ve worked with Kubernetes for a while, chances are good that you have experienced the **ImagePullBackOff** status.
 This issue can be frustrating if you are unfamiliar with it, so in this guide, you will walk the reader through how to troubleshoot this issue, what some common causes are, and where to start if they encounter this problem.
 * [==opensource.googleblog.com: Introducing Ephemeral Containers==](https://opensource.googleblog.com/2022/01/Introducing%20Ephemeral%20Containers.html) **Ephemeral containers are a new type of container that are part of the Kubernetes core API.
 An Ephemeral Container may be added to an existing Pod for administrative actions like debugging, it runs until it exits, and it won't be restarted.
 An ephemeral container runs within the Pod's existing resource allocation and shares common container namespaces.**
+* [medium.com/@andrewachraf: Detect crashes in your Kubernetes cluster using kwatch and Slack](https://medium.com/@andrewachraf/detect-crashes-in-your-cluster-using-kwatch-an-slack-84b979e93e03) Monitor all changes in your Kubernetes(K8s) cluster & detects crashes in your running apps in real time

 <center>
 [![learnk8s debug your pods](images/learnk8s_debug_your_pods.png){: style="width:30%"}](https://learnk8s.io/troubleshooting-deployments)